- Fast Facts: Graduation Rates, National Center for Education Statistics, http://nces.ed.gov/fastfacts/display.asp?id=40

 According to the National Center for Education Statistics, the overall average 2012 graduation rate in the United States was 59 percent.
 That means 59 out of 100 first-time, full-time undergraduate students who enrolled in 2006 had earned their bachelor's degree by 2012.

 While graduation rates can be important, a high rate doesn't do you much good if you can't afford the tuition.
 That's why our top colleges list includes only schools with an annual in-state tuition rate (when in-state tuition is available) of less than $15,000 for the 2013-2014 school year.
 In fact, nine out of the ten institutions listed below have tuition rates below $10,000 per year.
-These rates reflect the average cost of all undergraduate degrees offered by a school, not just online programs.
+These rates reflect the average cost of all undergraduate degree programs offered by a school, not just online programs.

 The Top 10 Online Hospitality Management Colleges